stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

     -   Original start page setting
     -   Any existing web addresses

+        !!! note
-        **Note:** The URL to access this community changes slightly because the parent handle no longer exists.
+    The URL to access this community changes slightly because the parent handle no longer exists.

 CommunitiesService.moveCommunityToSubcommunity\("parentCommunityUuid", "communityToMoveUuid"\)